 Valentine’s Day is a very special day, and it’s fun to try to express our love in big ways and in small ways, too!

-- Take 10-30 minutes each day to pay attention and communicate with each other.
+Take 10-30 minutes each day to pay attention and communicate with each other.
 No distractions (kids, phones, TV, etc).
 You can do it!
 And look into each other’s eyes, too!

-- Leave love notes around the house, in the car, in his shirt pocket, in her purse, on the bathroom mirror by using a dry erase marker, etc.
+Leave love notes around the house, in the car, in his shirt pocket, in her purse, on the bathroom mirror by using a dry erase marker, etc.

-- Open the car door and store door for your wife.
+Open the door (car, home, store) for your wife.
 Seat her at the table, too.